ZURASTA/Food-Data/testSuite/README.md

 Translation Test Cases
 ----------------------

 * Attributes inside a `translation` should follow this format.
 For the first level, the current level attribute should be 2 lowercase letters (a-z).
 For the second level, the current level attribute should be 2 uppercase letters (A-Z).
-For the third level, the current level attribute should be 3 uppercase letters (A-Z).
-The following are valid translation attributes: `translation.aa`, `translation.aa.BB`, `translation.aa.BB.CCC`.
-The following are invalid translation attributes: `translation.AA`, `translation.aa.bb.CCC`, `translation.aaa`, `translation.aa.BBB`, `translation.aa.BB.CC`.
+For the third level, the current level attribute should be 1-3 uppercase letters (A-Z).
+The following are valid translation attributes: `translation.aa`, `translation.aa.BB`, `translation.aa.BB.CCC`, `translation.aa.BB.CC`.
+The following are invalid translation attributes: `translation.AA`, `translation.aa.bb.CCC`, `translation.aaa`, `translation.aa.BBB`, `translation.aa.BB.CCCC`.
 * If they have a value, it should be a lowercase string (any character is valid).